 Figure out how much home you can afford using our calculator

 The biggest hurdle to homeownership for single moms is the down payment.
 Many conventional loans require a high down payment of 10% – 20%.
 Coming up with this amount is difficult for anyone, much less a single mom.
 However, there are several first-time homebuyer assistance and down payment assistance programs that can help you to come up with the money you need to put down.

 Local Down Payment Assistance

 There are various Government and local down payment assistance and grant programs available to single mothers and first time home buyers.
 You can search for assistance programs on the HUD website.
 Local city and county websites will also have down payment and other assistance and grant programs listed.

 Rental and Financial Assistance Programs

+Single mothers sometimes face financial hurdles that are difficult to overcome.
 If you are in an eligible Rural Rental Housing (RRH), Rural Cooperative Housing (RCH), or Farm Labor Housing (LH) area, you may qualify for Rural Rental Assistance.

 You can decrease the amount of rent you pay if you’re a low-income household.
 For more information on rental assistance for single moms, check out SingleMotherHelp.org.

 HUD offers section 8 offers rental vouchers that can be used by those struggling to pay their rent.